Prevalence of $\rho$-irregularity and related properties: Preliminaries

 \subsection{Introduction to prevalence}

 We follow the exposition and the terminology given in~{\cite{huntsauer}}.
 The reader might however keep in mind that in the following we will be only interested in the case of a Banach space $E$.

 \begin{definition} Let $E$ be a complete metric vector space.
-A Borel set $A \subset E$ is said to be \tmtextbf{shy} if there exists a measure $\mu$ such that: \begin{enumerateroman} \item There exists a compact set $K \subset E$ such that $0 < \mu (K) < \infty$.

-\item For every $v \in E$, $\mu (v + A) = 0$. \end{enumerateroman} In this case, the measure $\mu$ is said to be transverse to $A$.
+A Borel set $A \subset E$ is said to be \tmtextbf{shy} if there exists a measure $\mu$ such that: \begin{enumerate}[label=\roman*.] \item There exists a compact set $K \subset E$ such that $0 < \mu (K) < \infty$. \item For every $v \in E$, $\mu (v + A) = 0$. \end{enumerate} In this case, the measure $\mu$ is said to be transverse to $A$.
 More generally, a subset of $E$ is shy if it is contained in a shy Borel set.
 The complement of a shy set is called a prevalent set. \end{definition}

 Sometimes it is said more informally that the measure $\mu$ ``witnesses'' the prevalence of $A^c$ in $E$.
 It follows immediately from part \tmtextit{i.} of the definition that if needed one can assume $\mu$ to be a compactly supported probability measure on $E$.
 If $E$ is separable, then any probability measure on $E$ is tight and therefore \tmtextit{i.} is automatically satisfied.